Jeehut/SwiftAgent/README.md

 // ✅ Finished
 ```

-## 🧪 Development Status
+## Development Status

-**⚠️ Work in Progress**: SwiftAgent is under active development.
+**Work in Progress**: SwiftAgent is under active development.
 APIs may change, and breaking updates are expected.
 Use in production with caution.

-## 📱 Example App
+## Example App

 SwiftAgent ships with a SwiftUI demo that showcases the SDK in action.
 Open the project at `Examples/Example App/ExampleApp` to explore an agent playground that: